 Getting a divorce in Surprise or elsewhere in Arizona can be either an easy or complicated process.
 It depends on the parties and their circumstances.
 For instance, if the parties disagree about the division of property, or if child custody and support issues arise, the divorce could become complex and lead to a lengthy court battle.

 At Mushkatel, Robbins & Becker, PLLC, our Surprise, AZ divorce attorneys will listen closely to you and understand your goals as you go through a divorce.
 We will then pursue those goals in the most efficient and cost-effective manner as possible, including seeking an agreement with your spouse which can minimize your time in court.
-To learn more, call or reach us online today for a confidential consultation.
+To learn more, call or reach our divorce and family law lawyers online today for a confidential consultation.